 All claims submitted in accordance with the Amending Scheme have now been agreed.
-Remaining technical provisions relate solely to creditors whose claims were excluded from the crystallisation process of the Amending Scheme along with associated claims handling and administrative expenses which have all been agreed through an adjudication process which concluded in March 2022.
-As prescribed by the Amending Scheme, claims relating to these creditors will continue to be processed as they arise in the normal course of business up to approximately 2060.
+Remaining technical provisions relate primarily to creditors whose claims were excluded from the crystallisation process of the Amending Scheme along with associated claims handling and administrative expenses.
+The ultimate liability of the Group in this respect remains uncertain.
+The ultimate cost to the Group has been managed in accordance with the arrangements prescribed by the Amending Scheme.